rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 		});

 ## Getting Supported Printer Languages
 Before sending commands to the printer, you should be aware of which languages are supported.
-For Zebra printers these might include ZPL, CPCL, EPS, etc.

-To retrieve a list of supported languages, use the method: [enumerateSupportedControlLanguages](../api/printing#menumerateSupportedControlLanguages).
+For Zebra printers these might include ZPL, CPCL and EPS.
+To retrieve a list of supported languages, use the [enumerateSupportedControlLanguages](../api/printing#menumerateSupportedControlLanguages) method.

-The callback will be an array of [PRINTER_LANGUAGE...
-Constants](../api/printing#Constants):
+The callback will be an array of [PRINTER_LANGUAGE...](../api/printing#Constants) constants.

 	:::javascript
 	//assumes you created a printer instance from previous instructions